Wedding Venues with Lodging

-When you’re busy planning your wedding (and planning a wedding budget) one of the options you might be looking at Northern California wedding venues with lodging.
-You might even be thinking about how romantic it would be, and how much fun to have many of your friends and family do the same and stay overnight with you.
+When you’re busy planning your wedding (and planning a wedding budget) one of the options you might be looking at wedding venues with lodging.
+You might even be thinking about how romantic it would be and how much fun to have many of your friends and family do the same and stay overnight with you.

 Hey, we can’t say we blame you.
-At the various Northern California wedding venues with lodging, their lovely, well-lit photos make it look ridiculously romantic.
+Their lovely, well-lit photos at the various wedding venues with lodging make it look ridiculously romantic.
 Glamping around the campfire on a starry night.
-Dancing into the wee hours with the people you love most in the world.
+Dancing into the wee hours with the people you love most.
 Sleeping under the light of the moon.
 What’s not to like, right?

 Most everything.
-From throwing your wedding budgets under the bus to dealing with insects, corralling drunken friends, sharing a nasty port-a-potty, and much more, staying at your wedding venue the night of your wedding is highly overrated.
-It’s so overrated we wrote this article to explain why and give you better, cheaper, and more enjoyable options.
+From throwing your wedding budgets under the bus to dealing with insects, corralling drunken friends, sharing a port-a-potty, and much more, staying at your wedding venue the night of your wedding is highly overrated.
+It’s so overrated, we wrote this article to explain why and give you better, cheaper, and more enjoyable options.

 From experience.
 Our wedding venue used to have overnight lodging.
 Our outlook on the subject comes from actual experiences, the experiences of other wedding venue locations, and wedding guests who have told us about experiences at some of the other wedding estates with lodging.
 So let’s jump into the nine reasons why to not get a wedding venue with lodging.

 #1- The Ridiculously High Cost

 The extra cost to stay overnight at the typical venue in Sonoma wine country is around $10,000.00.
-That’s for one night, which will easily eat up a good chunk of your wedding budget.
+That’s for one night, which will quickly eat up a good chunk of your wedding budget.
 Stay for 2 nights and the cost goes up significantly, money that you could use to do something much more romantic, and fun, somewhere else.
 (More on where below.)

 #2- Glamping Isn’t Nearly as Romantic as It Looks